Corey Lynch: College career

 He currently holds the NCAA FCS record for passes defended at 52 (28 pass deflections, 24 interceptions) and finished his collegiate level play with 358 career tackles.

 Lynch earned a B.S. in Physics from Appalachian State in December 2007.

 Professional career

+Cincinnati Bengals

-The Cincinnati Bengals drafted Lynch in the sixth round (177th overall) of the 2008 NFL Draft.
+The Cincinnati Bengals selected Lynch in the sixth round (177th overall) of the 2008 NFL draft.

 On October 12, 2008 against the New York Jets, Lynch recorded his first career interception by picking off quarterback Brett Favre.
 Lynch was placed on season-ending injured reserve with a knee injury on October 27, 2008.
 He finished his rookie season with nine tackles, an interception and a pass deflection in seven games.

 Lynch was featured in a segment on the HBO show Hard Knocks for saving a woman's life who was in a car accident.

 Tampa Bay Buccaneers

 Lynch was signed off the Bengals practice squad on September 23, 2009.